loopstick/Digital-Electronics-Spring-2017/README.md

 			- What are your goals for the rest of the semester?
 			- What obstacles will you face in achieving these goals?
 			- How do you plan to overcome those obstacles?
-			- How would you grade your vehicle?
+			- How would you grade your musical instrument?
-			- What would you have done differently if you had to do the vehicle assignment over again?
+			- What would you have done differently if you had to do the musical instrument assignment over again?
 		- Course evaluation
 			- What further would you like to learn in this course?
 			- What would you like to change in the course material?